zbalkan/wazuhevtx/README.md

 ### Message format

 In the Event Viewer, there is a formatted message displayed in the `General` tab.
 However, if you navigate to the `Details` tab, you can see that the raw XML does not have a field called `Message`.
 That field comes from [EvtFormatMessage function](https://learn.microsoft.com/en-us/windows/win32/api/winevt/nf-winevt-evtformatmessage).
-For instance, if you use `Get-WinEvent` cmdlet of PowerShell, you will get the Message field populated by `FormatDescription()` function, which eventually wraps the EvtFormatMessage function.

 However, there may be decoding or version issues that needs special handling.
 These edge cases are not documented, therefore, I added a fallback solution, basically exports all existing fields to come up with a message text.